Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Motivating a Case-Study of In-Context Learning

 \begin{exe} \ex \PL \end{exe}

 The symbols constituting the values of \textit{x, y} are themselves trees, moved as wholes from their positions in the input (syntactic) tree to their positions in the output (LF) tree.

-In addition to variable binding, \PL\ displays a constellation (\ref{ex:props}) of crucial capabilities of symbol processing \cite{newell1980physical} that have long been thought to be outside the purview of neural network computation \cite{fodor1988connectionism,marcus2001algebraic}; but cf.~Smolensky \citeyear{smolensky1987analysis,smolensky1990tensor}.
+In addition to variable binding, \PL\ displays a constellation (\ref{ex:props}) of crucial capabilities of symbol processing that are beyond the abilities of simple neural models (Fodor and Pylyshyn \citeyear{fodor1988connectionism}, Marcus \citeyear{marcus2001algebraic}; cf.~Smolensky \citeyear{smolensky2012symbolic}).
 We will see explicitly the mechanisms by which these abilities can in fact be naturally achieved in a class of transformer networks.
-These properties collectively characterize much of the \textit{systematicity} and \textit{compositionality} that gives symbolic computation such great power for explaining --- and generating --- intelligent behavior (Box~\ref{box:comp}).
+These properties collectively characterize much of the systematicity and compositionality that gives symbolic computation such great power for explaining --- and generating --- intelligent behavior (Box~\ref{box:comp}).

-\begin{exe} \ex Fundamental properties of symbolic computation \begin{xlist} \ex Representations have\textit{ part/whole structure}: they are composed of \textit{constituents} which \begin{xlist} \ex function as wholes in themselves for processing (e.g., they can, as wholes, be moved, copied, deleted, compared for equality); \ex preserve their identities across different positions; \ex have \textit{types}: each constituent is a member --- a \textit{token} --- of a particular category of constituents. \end{xlist} \ex Representations typically have hierarchical structure: as a whole in its own right, a constituent may be composed of subconstituents. \ex Representations have abstract roles that constituents fill: \begin{xlist}
+\begin{exe} \ex Fundamental properties of symbolic computation \cite{newell1980physical} \begin{xlist} \ex Representations have\textit{ part/whole structure}: they are composed of \textit{constituents} which \begin{xlist} \ex function as wholes in themselves for processing (e.g., they can, as wholes, be moved, copied, deleted, compared for equality); \ex preserve their identities across different positions; \ex have \textit{types}: each constituent is a member --- a \textit{token} --- of a particular category of constituents. \end{xlist} \ex Representations typically have hierarchical structure: as a whole in its own right, a constituent may be composed of subconstituents. \ex Representations have abstract roles that constituents fill: \begin{xlist}

 \ex the type of a constituent is characterized by a sequence of distinct \textit{roles} that its subconstituents \textit{fill} (e.g., the binary tree type can be specified with two roles: left-child, right-child); \ex a role is a \textit{variable}, and in a particular structural instance, it is \textit{bound} to a \textit{value}, its \textit{filler}: the constituent that fills it; \ex copying a constituent as a whole (\ref{ex:wholes}) entails copying its sequence of roles, each bound to the particular structure that fills it in the constituent token being copied. \end{xlist} \ex Representations contain symbols: a constituent that has no subconstituent is an atomic element --- a \textit{symbol}, a token of its atomic-constituent type (e.g., in many grammar formalisms, a word's part-of-speech) \ex Representations may be \textit{recursive}: a constituent may have the same type as one of its subconstituents, or subsubconstituents, etc. (e.g., VP in (\ref{ex:PLtree})). \ex Processing of representations: \begin{xlist} \ex can include conditional process \textit{branching}, conditioned on a representation's structure, as well as its content; \ex can include building a structure by \textit{binding} its roles (variables) to particular fillers (values); \ex can include extraction from a structure by \textit{unbinding} one of its roles, yielding that role's particular filler as output; \ex is \textit{compositional}: a constituent is processed by processing its subconstituents and combining the results into a new structure following a composition procedure determined by the type of the constituent. \end{xlist} \end{xlist} \end{exe}